victorsummer/sodablog/README.md

 # sodablog
-This blog is based on Spring, Hibernate, AngularJS and WebPack.
+This blog is based on Spring, Hibernate, WebPack, AngularJS and Polymer.